-First, he can approach the brands directly to display their ads on their website space, and second, the publisher can approach an ad network such as Google AdSense or [enter link]Media.net[/Enter link], sign up on their websites, and allow them to use their website space to display ads of the brands who have subscribed on their network.
+First, he can approach the brands directly to display their ads on their website space, and second, the publisher can look for Google Ads Marketing options or [enter link]Media.net[/Enter link], sign up on their websites, and allow them to use their website space to display ads of the brands who have subscribed on their network.

 The second way is how the majority of the website owners monetize their websites.